 —Eladi Chiquin Chaman, science teacher at La Parroquia Middle School

 Imagine Learning Without Books

-More than 90% of schools in rural Guatemala don’t have access to textbooks.
+Roughly 90% of middle schools in rural Guatemala don’t have access to textbooks.
 Without them, students waste most of their learning time copying the teacher’s notes from the blackboard.
 Not surprisingly, they quickly lose motivation and enthusiasm for school, and drop out.
 Of every 10 children in Guatemala, only four will make it to middle school, and only two will complete secondary school.
-This means that a staggering 80% or more of young, rural Guatemalans never graduate from high school.
+This means that a staggering 80% or more of young Guatemalans never graduate from high school.

 How the Program Works